opensourcehacker/sevabot/README.rst

 It is based on `Skype4Py framework <https://github.com/stigkj/Skype4Py>`_

+The bot is written in Python 2.7.x programming language, but can be integrated with any programming languages over UNIX command piping and HTTP interface.

+Skype4Py API is free and **you do not need to enlist and pay Skype development program 10 USD fee**.

 Use cases
 -----------

 * Connect Skype to your server monitoring system like Zabbix

-* Connect with continuous integration system
+* Connect with continuous integration system and get message from failed builds

-* Print out notifications of new commits and issues in your software project
+* Get notifications of new commits and issues in your software project

-* Run deployments directly from Skype
+* Control production deployments from Skype chat with your fellow developers

 Prerequisitements
 ------------------

 OSX or Linux required.
 For running the bot on the server-side, a headless X must be installed.
 Supporting Windows is possible, but currently lacks a sponsor for the feature.

-Python 2.7.x is supported.
-Python 3.x is not supported due to Skype4Py dependency.

 First you need to `register a Skype account for your bot <http://skype.com>`_.